leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

         **Oracle SID prefix**: The Oracle Database instance number is automatically added to the SID prefix to create the **INSTANCE\_NAME** database parameter.
 The **INSTANCE\_NAME** parameter is also known as the SID.
 If not provided, then the SID prefix defaults to the first 12 characters of the **db\_unique\_name**.

-        >  **Note:** Entering an SID prefix is only available for Oracle 12.1 databases and above.
+        >  **Note:** Entering a SID prefix is only available for Oracle 12.1 databases and above.

           The SID prefix must meet the requirements: